MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-admin-cli-local-password.md

 #ms.custom: ""
 ---

-# Set or update the local administrator password for Machine Learning Server
+# Set or update the local administrator password

 **Applies to:  Machine Learning Server, Microsoft R Server**

-When no other form of [authentication](configure-authentication.md) is used, you must define a password for the local administrator account called 'admin'.
+When no other form of [authentication](configure-authentication.md) is used for Machine Learning Server, you must define a password for the local administrator account called 'admin'.
 If you enable another form of authentication, the local administrator account is automatically disabled.

 The admin password must be 8-16 characters long and contain at least one uppercase character(s), 1+ lowercase character(s), 1+ number(s), and 1+ special character(s).

 <a name="93"></a>

-## Set admin password in Machine Learning Server 9.3
+## Set the password in Machine Learning Server 9.3

 @Heidi

-## Set admin password in earlier versions
+## Set the password in earlier versions

 **To set or update the password:**